 The concert is free and open to the public.
 The church is located at 1101 Route 9D in Garrison, across from the Garrison School, where parking will be available.

-Video by Gregory GunderThe Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Video by Gregory GunderThe Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.